SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Experiments

 \subsection{Survival Analysis}

 To further validate the effectiveness of SurvMamba for survival analysis, we divided all patients into a low-risk group and a high-risk group based on the median value of the predicted risk scores generated by SurvMamba.
 Then, we utilize Kaplan-Meier analysis to visualize the survival events of all patients.
 Meanwhile, we also employ the Logrank test ($p$-value) to measure the statistical significance between the low-risk group and the high-risk group.
-A $p$-value of less than 0.05 indicates statistical significance.
-As shown in Figure~\ref{fig:KM}, patients in the low-risk and high-risk groups are stratified clearly on all datasets, demonstrating the prognostic value of SurvMamba in predicting patient outcomes and guiding treatment decisions.
+Shared areas within two groups refer to the confidence intervals, and a $p$-value of less than 0.05 indicates significant statistical difference.
+As shown in Figure~\ref{fig:KM}, patients in the low-risk (yellow) and high-risk (blue) groups are stratified clearly on all datasets, demonstrating the prognostic value of SurvMamba in predicting patient outcomes and guiding treatment decisions.